 Overlapping symptoms between the two conditions include cough, fever, chills, and fatigue or malaise.

-You get food poisoning by consuming food that’s contaminated by pathogens, such as viruses, bacteria, or parasites.
+You get food poisoning by consuming food that contains pathogens, such as viruses, bacteria, or parasites.

-Unlike the flu, symptoms are focused on your gastrointestinal tract and include nausea and vomiting, diarrhea, abdominal pain, and fever.
+Unlike with the flu, food poisoning symptoms are focused on your gastrointestinal tract and include nausea and vomiting, diarrhea, abdominal pain, and fever.

 Lyme disease is caused by a type of bacteria that’s spread through the bite of a tick.
 If left untreated, it can cause serious complications.